woodpecker-ci/helm/charts/woodpecker/README.md

 Since version 1.1.0 the chart bootstrap a secret for `WOODPECKER_AGENT_TOKEN` which is required for the communication between agent and server.
 You might want to add additional secrets for other sensitive settings like the client secret of your respective forge provider or `WOODPECKER_DATABASE_DATASOURCE`.

-If you want to make use of an external secret provider you likely want to disable the internal secret generation entirely by setting `secrets: {}`.
+If you want to make use of an external secret provider you likely want to disable the internal secret generation entirely by setting `server.secrets: {}`.

 ### Backend Configuration